kirakowalska/image-classifier-cifar10/README.md

 ### Train a shallow classifier to serve as a benchmark

 We use the [HoG descriptor](http://scikit-image.org/docs/dev/auto_examples/features_detection/plot_hog.html) for feature extraction from images and linear SVM for classification.
-You can see HoG computed for an example image below.
+You can see the HoG computed for an example image below.
 It captures contours in the image.

 <img src="https://github.com/kirakowalska/image-classifier-cifar10/blob/master/hog.png" width="600">